Asymptotic MMSE Analysis Under Sparse Representation Modeling

 Indeed, recall that what we have analyzed above is

-and so \eqref{exponsaddle} is just a special case of \eqref{whatwedid} in which the summation is only over $\bs$ and without the leading term $J_2\p{\by,\bHtt,\bHtr}$.
+and so, \eqref{exponsaddle} is just a special case of \eqref{whatwedid}, in which the summation is only over $\bs$ and without the leading term $J\p{\by,\bHtt,\bHtr}$.
 Whence, the asymptotic behavior of \eqref{exponsaddle} is affected only by $\xi\p{\by,\bHtt}$, which after multiplying by $P_{\bSt}(\bs)$ and summing over $\ppp{0,1}^n$, asymptotically behaves as the exponent at the r.h.s. of \eqref{lastssa} (of course, as we sum over $\bs$, only the terms related to $m_s^\circ$ prevail).
-Similarly, for \eqref{exponsaddle2}, in comparison to \eqref{whatwedid}, the summation is again only over $\bs$, and the leading term $J_2\p{\by,\bHtt,\bHtr}$ is replaced with $J_1\p{\by,\bHtt}$.
-Thus, using \eqref{appeox1} and \eqref{exponsaddle}, we obtain \eqref{secondsum}.
-Therefore, using the last asymptotic results, the asymptotic estimate of the inner term of the expectation in \eqref{lastee3} is given by